Damneo/myMovies/README.md

 ## 1.- What is this ?
-> My Movies is a **Ruby class** that allows you to generate a list of your movies files and export it in different formats like xml, sql, excel and text
+> My Movies is a **Ruby class** that allows you to generate a list of your movies files and export it in different formats like xml, sql, json, excel and text

 ## 2.- How it works ?
 *main.rb*